Alternative Minimum Tax

 AMT is technically a prepayment, not a permanent tax.
 The portion of your AMT caused by deferral items (like an ISO exercise where you do not sell the shares that year) generates an AMT credit you carry forward to future years on Form 8801.

-In any future year where your regular tax exceeds your tentative AMT, the credit pays you back.
-Selling some of those ISO shares as a qualifying disposition (held 2 years from grant and 1 year from exercise per IRS Topic 427, taxed at long-term capital gains) spikes your regular tax past tentative AMT, which is what triggers credit recovery.
+In any future year where your regular tax bill is higher than what AMT would have charged in that year, the credit pays you back.
+Selling some of those ISO shares as a qualifying disposition (held 2 years from grant and 1 year from exercise per IRS Topic 427, taxed at long-term capital gains) is one of the cleanest ways to spike regular tax above the AMT floor and unlock the credit.

 State AMT can change the math